cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/7d7821b9af132b0f6131640195326aa02b6751db/client/context/context.go#L23-L47

 The `Context`'s primary role is to store data used during interactions with the end-user and provide methods to interact with this data - it is used before and after the query is processed by the full-node.
 Specifically, in handling `Query`, the `Context` is utilized to encode the query parameters, retrieve the full-node, and write the output.
 Prior to being relayed to a full-node, the query needs to be encoded into a `[]byte` form, as full-nodes are application-agnostic and do not understand specific types.
-The full-node (RPC Client) itself is retrieved using the `CLIContext`, which knows which node the user CLI is connected to.
+The full-node (RPC Client) itself is retrieved using the `Context`, which knows which node the user CLI is connected to.
 The query is relayed to this full-node to be processed.
-Finally, the `CLIContext` contains a `Writer` to write output when the response is returned.
+Finally, the `Context` contains a `Writer` to write output when the response is returned.
 These steps are further described in later sections.

 ### Arguments and Route Creation

 At this point in the lifecycle, the user has created a CLI command or HTTP Request with all of the data they wish to include in their `Query`.
-A `CLIContext` exists to assist in the rest of the `Query`'s journey.
+A `Context` exists to assist in the rest of the `Query`'s journey.
 Now, the next step is to parse the command or request, extract the arguments, create a `queryRoute`, and encode everything.
 These steps all happen on the user side within the interface they are interacting with.

 #### Encoding

 In this case, `Query` contains an [address](../basics/accounts.md#addresses) `delegatorAddress` as its only argument.
 However, the request can only contain `[]byte`s, as it will be relayed to a consensus engine (e.g. Tendermint Core) of a full-node that has no inherent knowledge of the application types.
-Thus, the `codec` of `CLIContext` is used to marshal the address.
+Thus, the `codec` of `Context` is used to marshal the address.

 Here is what the code looks like for the CLI command: